RoboticSwarmControl/robotica/README.md

 # **Robotica**
-is a collection of useful robotics problem solving functions enscapsulated in a Mathematica package, authored by John Nethery and M.W.Spong
+is a collection of useful robotics problem solving functions enscapsulated in a Mathematica package, authored by John Nethery and M.W.Spong and updated by Mohammad Sultan and Aaron T.Becker

 ## **New Functions:**